-- Turn the device on and off using its key and power buttons in the correct order.
-The mainboard, galvanometer, and laser have separate power supplies that are grounded in order.
-Activating everything at once, too quickly, or in the wrong order may send electrical current to an ungrounded component, causing short circuits and other electrical hazards. - ONLY use this device with one hand at a time.
+• Turn the device on and off using its power buttons in the correct order.
+The laser has a separate power supply that is separately grounded.
+Pushing all the buttons at once, too quickly, or in the wrong order may send electrical current to an ungrounded component, causing short circuits and other electrical hazards.

+- ONLY use this device with one hand at a time.
 The laser is powered by an extremely high voltage connection and placing two hands on the machine at one time during operation has the potential to create a closed circuit with the human body, resulting in electrical shock. - The area around this laser marking device should be kept dry, well ventilated, and environmentally controlled to keep the ambient temperature between 40-95°F (5-35°C).
 The ambient humidity should not exceed 70%. - Adjustment, maintenance, and repair of the electrical components of this device must be done ONLY by trained and skilled professionals to avoid fires and other malfunctions, including potential radiation exposure from damage to the laser components.
 Because specialized techniques are required for testing the electrical components of this marking system, it is recommended such testing only be done by the manufacturer, seller, or repair service. - Unless otherwise specified, ONLY undertake adjustment, maintenance, and repair of the device when it is turned off and disconnected from its power supply.